SovereignCloudStack/gx-credential-generator/README.md

 Signing and verifying can be combined using the Delta-DAO signer. https://signer.demo.delta-dao.com/#signer

-From an OpenStack perspective, this is very incomplete.
+From an OpenStack perspective, this still incomplete.
 - We lack flavor details (though we need SCS specs to discover more)
-- We lack other aspects from the compute service (such as API version and microversions and supported extensions).
+- We lack a list of public images (along with image details)
-- We lack the service catalog and all other services.
+- Neutron probably has a few things to detect.

 TODO: Create cmd line tool that does signing and interacting with the compliance service, so we can set up CI testing.